harshguptakth/expense-tracker/README.md

 │
 └── .gitignore
 Future Improvements

-Some features I plan to add in the future are:

 Expense charts and reports
-Better monthly budget planning
+Advanced monthly budget planning
 Export transactions to PDF or Excel
 Email notifications
 Advanced financial analytics
-Deployment with a cloud database
+Cloud deployment
 What I Learned

-While building this project, I learned how a frontend and backend communicate using REST APIs, how to work with MongoDB, how authentication works using JWT, and how to build CRUD operations in a real-world application.
+While building this project, I learned how frontend and backend applications communicate using REST APIs, how to work with MongoDB, how JWT authentication works, and how CRUD operations are implemented in a real-world application.

 Author